Guy Fieri: Television

 In January 2012, Fieri was one of the two team captains (along with Rachael Ray) in the Food Network reality series Rachael vs. Guy: Celebrity Cook-Off.
 A second season of Rachael vs. Guy: Celebrity Cook-Off began airing on Food Network on January 6, 2013.
 A chef challenge show, Guy's Grocery Games, started on October 27, 2013, on the Food Network.
 It features a three judge panel and four cooks battling through three rounds of competition.
 His series, Guy's Family Road Trip, was chosen as the 2017 lead-out show from season 13 of Food Network Star.
 It previewed on August 13 of that year.

+On May 22, 2019 Fieri received a Star on the Hollywood Walk of Fame.

 In May 2021, Fieri signed a three-year contract with Food Network worth an estimated $80 million.

 Advertising

 Fieri appeared in promotions for Flowmaster, a California-based auto exhaust parts manufacturer.
 In 2008 and 2009, he was the spokesperson for T.G.I.
 Friday's.
 In 2010, he appeared in a commercial for Aflac named "Spicy".